MPCStats/docs/docs/getting-started/client.md

 ---
-title: "Client"
+title: "Sharing data and querying results"
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Client CLI
 Client CLI provides the following functionalities:

 - Sharing ETH Balance

   You can anonymously share your ETH balance at Binance